 The business side of the music industry took the fun out of making music for Natalee, as so much emphasis is placed on what the labels think will sell.
 Since she started chasing a music career at such a young age, Natalee felt she never had a choice of doing anything other than music.
 I asked her if she had been given a choice, would she have chosen music or another career?
 Natalee said, ” That’s a good question.
 I wonder if I would have made the same choice if given the opportunity.
 I started singing naturally, so maybe.”
 Her passion for music has changed, as she has been discovering what her joy is.

 Going forward, Natalee Falk will continue to write, record, and release new music.
-She will release a new song called “Diamond” on Friday, April 12th.
+She released a new song called “Diamond” on Friday, April 12th.
 Natalee will not compromise the integrity of any new music she releases in the future.
 While she has no desire to be an entertainer at present, she will continue singing to serve others.
 Natalee will continue to use her social media platform to reach others, so they know they are not alone.
 She hopes to one day create a platform to bring others together to form a community where people can share their stories.
 Music will be a part of that because music has the power to heal and touch lives.
 Her mission is the help people.
 She said, “I want to use my gift to try to be a gift to somebody else.
 We all come from the same place and are all connected.
 If we all understood each other, then we would all love each other.
 Music is so powerful because it has a way of communicating higher messages.”
 Whether she is creating a platform on YouTube, doing a podcast, writing, or bringing people together in person, her goals are clear.
 Natalee believes she is not here to accomplish something and be done; she has a higher purpose.

 On a personal note, Natalee was one of my inspirations when I decided to launch this blog.
 I was at a writer’s night at the Bridge Bar at the Renaissance Hotel the first time I saw Natalee and her sister, Alexa play.
 Their lyrics were so powerful and spoke to me that night.
 This last year was one of the most challenging times of my life, and music helped heal me.
 Natalee’s music and her story were a part of my healing.
 The second time I saw Natalee play was the day I decided to launch my blog.
 I am thankful for Natalee Falk and the impact she has made on my life, and going forward I know she will succeed in her mission to impact others.
 I am also thankful that she allowed me to share her story.
 It is my hope Natalee’s story can be a lesson to parents, children, songwriters, or anyone else who may see themselves in her story.
 I share Natalee’s sentiments when she says “You are not alone, everyone has a place and a purpose in this world.”